Accelize/apyfal/docs/installation.rst

 -  *Pip* is required (Package is named ``python-pip`` for Python 2 and ``python3-pip`` for Python 3).

--  Depending on the Python version, CSP targeted and wheel format availability, a C/C++ compiler may also be required for install dependencies.
+-  Depending on the Python version, host targeted and wheel format availability, a C/C++ compiler may also be required for install dependencies.
 In this case, *GCC* (Or another compatible compiler) & *Python-dev* are required.